Zoolouie/CATALOCATOR-ExecutableCode/README.md

 2) Command : node app.js

+2.1) If the command doesn't work, you might have to run "npm install express"

 3) Head over to local host http://localhost:4000

 Try creating a profile for yourself.
 After this is done you should be able to see your